Zebu (ship): Baltic trading vessel

 The wood-hulled sailing ship was laid down and built in 1938 at A.B.
 Holms, Råå, Sweden.
 Originally named Ziba, she was built as a Galleass, and was used as a Baltic trading vessel, carrying cargo such as wood, paper, and iron ore.
 She originally had a Ketch rig.
 She is 31.00 m in overall length, of which 21.90 m is the hull, with a beam of 6.10 m and a draught of 2.30 m.

 During the Second World War, she was possibly used to smuggle refugees and arms from Poland and Denmark, supporting the Polish Home Army.

 Her rigging was later removed when she was motorized, with a custom-built engine, in 1950.
 She was in service as a trading vessel until the late 1960s.

 Operation Raleigh

 She was converted back to a sailing ship in the 1970s, and relocated to the UK.
-She was purchased by Nick Broughton and chartered to Operation Raleigh, led by Colonel Blashford-Snell, named after Walter Raleigh's first expedition to America 400 years earlier.
+She was purchased by Nick Broughton and chartered to Operation Raleigh, led by Colonel Blashford-Snell, named after Walter Raleigh's first expedition to North America 400 years earlier.
 She was extensively refitted, and the expedition was launched by Charles, Prince of Wales from St Katharine Docks in October 1984.
 She circumnavigated the globe between 1984 and 1988, over which time she carried nearly 500 young people, and visited 41 countries.
 During the operation she hosted people excavating the wreck of the Zanoni off the coast of Adelaide, Australia.